Come out to Cat Beach and fall in love!

-Are you ready to have a new family member?
-Your new cat will love you for a lifetime!
+Your New Cat will love you for a lifetime!

-Come to the Sanctuary and let a cat choose you.
-There are so many friendly cats just waiting to meet ‘their person!’
-You can make all the difference in their life — with a good, loving home!
+Come to Cat Beach Sanctuary and let a cat choose you.
+There are so many friendly cats just waiting to meet ‘their purr-son!’
+You can make all the difference in the quality of the life of a cat — by giving it a well-prepared and very loving home!

 To adopt a Cat Beach cat, the Sanctuary requires: